Artists | Songs | Various Artists | Lists | Jukebox | About | Home

 Willie NelsonLong before he was "The Red Headed Stranger," famous Texan Willie Nelson was knocking out tunes on Music Row in Nashville, Tennessee.
-Nelson wrote the title song to Pretty Paper (Columbia, 1979), his inaugural holiday album, way back in 1963 for rocker Roy Orbison, who took it all the way to #15 on the pop charts.
+Nelson wrote the title song to his inaugural holiday album, Pretty Paper (Columbia, 1979), way back in 1963 for rocker Roy Orbison, who took it all the way to #15 on the pop charts.
 Willie himself recorded the song in 1964, releasing it as a single on RCA.
 Nelson's version is essentially a countrified interpretation of the arrangement that Orbison recorded a year earlier.
-But where Orbison approached the song with arch melodrama, in Nelson's hands "Pretty Paper" is a classic country weeper - the story of a lonely (probably drunk, possibly homeless) man, set during Christmas.
+But where Orbison approached the song with his trademark melodrama, in Nelson's hands "Pretty Paper" is a classic country weeper - the story of a lonely (probably drunk, possibly homeless) man, set during Christmas.
 "He sits all alone on the sidewalk," observes Willie, "hoping that you won't pass him by."
-But we are much too busy to notice the poor wretch, too busy buying that pretty paper to wrap our Christmas presents.
+But we are much too busy to notice the poor wretch, too busy buying Christmas presents wrapped with pretty paper.
 "In the midst of the laughter he cries," Willie warbles as the curtain falls, leaving his protagonist's fate unresolved.

 "Pretty Paper" became a holiday standard, covered by artists as diverse as Glen Campbell (1968), Mickey Gilley (1976), Freddy Fender (1977), Carly Simon (2002), Chris Isaak (2004), Reverend Horton Heat (2005), and Asleep at the Wheel (2007).
 Willie's 1964 version, by the way, isn't easy to come by, though it appears on Rhino's Hillbilly Holiday compilation.
 Its b-side, however, is even tougher.
 "What A Merry Christmas This Could Be" was written by noted Nashville tunesmiths Harlan Howard and Hank Cochran, and Nelson never recorded it again (though Ray Price and George Strait did).
 Both "Pretty Paper" and its flipside appear on Bear Family's boxed set survey of Willie's early years, Nashville Was The Roughest - for a hefty price tag.

-In 1984, Willie recorded another version of "Silent Night" (this one altogether solo) for a series of local Austin charity albums (read more), later reissued as The Texas Christmas Collection (1991).
-Then in 1995 Columbia compiled Pancho, Lefty, and Rudolph from Nelson's Pretty Paper and Merle Haggard's 1982 album, Goin' Home For Christmas.
-But, Nelson didn't record an all-new holiday album until 1997, when he collaborated with his piano-playing older sister, Bobbie, on Hill Country Christmas (released on indie label Finer Arts).
+Willie Nelson In 1984, Willie recorded another version of "Silent Night" (this one altogether solo) for a series of local Austin charity albums (read more), later reissued as The Texas Christmas Collection (1991).
+Then, he contributed "Away In A Manger" to another charitable collection, The Stars Come Out For Christmas, Volume III (1991).
+Later, Columbia compiled Pancho, Lefty, and Rudolph (1995) using tracks from both Nelson's Pretty Paper and Merle Haggard's 1982 album, Goin' Home For Christmas.

-I'm sure this approach was meant to convey Willie and Bobbie's warm, familial bond, but the end result is often half-assed and out-of-tune (cf. "Deck The Halls").
+I'm sure this approach was meant to convey Willie and Bobbie's familial bond and shared sense of musicality, but the end result is often half-assed and out-of-tune (cf. "Deck The Halls").
 Most astonishing is "Here Comes Santa Claus," which consists of Willie singing along (poorly) with an old Gene Autry recording of the song.
-Not even another version of "Pretty Paper" (nicely performed by Willie, accompanied only by his guitar) can save the day.
-For serious fans only.
+Not even (yet another) version of "Pretty Paper" - nicely performed by Willie, accompanied only by his guitar - can save the day.
+So, while Hill Country Christmas sounds much more "Willie" than Christmas With Willie Nelson, it's still a purchase only serious fans will appreciate.

 Albums Albums